Memories of Living in the City 1950–1953

 When not visiting grandpa and grandma, we would usually go to Uncle Augie's apartment on the east side of Milwaukee on Saturday evenings.
 Uncle Augie and Aunt Georgiana had a big 30 inch TV which I clearly remember.
 The Burns and Allen show would usually be on when we got to Augie's apartment.
 I spent most of my time, however, playing with my cousins Gail and Alan.

 Every summer we would also take a few days of vacation and make a six to eight-hour car trip up to Marshfield in central Wisconsin where my maternal grandmother and grandfather lived.
 They had a small two-story house on the north side of town which was almost out in the countryside.
 There was a big field next to the house with a brook running through it where I used to play with Aunt Mary who was one year older than me.
-I remember sleeping upstairs in an unfinished room which was right under the roof.
+I remember sleeping upstairs in an unfinished room that was right under the roof.
 Every time I had to fight back tears when it was time to head back to West Allis.

 Relatives on My Father's Side